Senior Dial-A-Ride Reservations

 - Request for a Reasonable Modification.
 Examples: the request for door-to-door assistance or the request for extra time needed for boarding the vehicle.

-After booking a trip, clients will be provided a pick-up window time which is 15 minutes before and 15 minutes after the negotiated time.
-For example, if a client requests a 3PM pick-up, the trip may be scheduled for 3:15PM which would create a window between 3PM and 3:30PM.
+After booking a trip, clients will be provided a 30-minute pick-up window.
+For example, if a client requests a 3PM pick-up, the trip may be scheduled for a pickup which would create a window between 3PM and 3:30PM.
 The client is asked to be ready between 3PM and 3:30PM.

 Other Transportation Issues